arosenkranz/scenarios/dd101-developer/01-intro/02-step.md

   > **TODO:** add screenshot of the application running

-1. Take a few moments and explore the application before moving on.
-You'll use this application throughout the rest of the course to learn about different components about the Datadog platform.

 1. At the end of every section of this course, including this one, run `finish`{{execute}} when you are finished.